a true story about big feelings

 have you ever felt this way too?

-"You really, really wanted that toy."
+"You really wanted that horse.
+I know."